Brendan Perry: Dead Can Dance

 Dead Can Dance were originally formed as a trio in 1981 in Melbourne, by Perry together with drummer Simon Monroe and bass player Paul Erikson.
 They later became a quartet with the addition of Lisa Gerrard on vocals and percussion.
 In 1982, Dead Can Dance moved to London leaving Simon Monroe in Australia.
 Peter Ulrich played drums in the band's first demos, concerts and recordings.
 Paul Erikson soon left the band to fly back to Australia, leaving the band a duo.
 The band went on to record eight albums on the 4AD Records record label beginning with the self-titled Dead Can Dance album, which was released in February 1984.

+In the early 1990s, Perry relocated to his mother's home county of Cavan, Ireland, converting an old lakeside church at Quivvy into a recording studio.
+The church was sold in 2019 to Irish singer-songwriter, Don Mescall.

 Solo career

 In 1999, Perry released his solo album Eye of the Hunter on 4AD Records.
 The album contained songs written by Perry and a cover of Tim Buckley's song "I Must Have Been Blind."
 Perry would eventually cover more Tim Buckley songs: "Happy Time", "Chase the Blues Away", "Dream Letter" and "Song to the Siren".